Apply for LCA Grants

 Applicants with housing projects should have a locally adopted Fair Housing Policy.
 For more information about adopting a Fair Housing Policy, see the LCA Resource Library.

 MINNEAPOLIS AND SAINT PAUL-BASED APPLICANTS ONLY: Minneapolis and Saint Paul have a pre-application process with separate due dates.
 Learn more about the Minneapolis and Saint Paul applications.
-The pre-application process does not apply for Minneapolis LHIA Affordable Homeownership program applicants.
+The pre-application process does not apply for LHIA or Affordable Homeownership program applicants.

 How do I apply?